Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are some disadvantages to canicross, too.

-Not suitable for all dogs – While dogs of any size and breed can take part, it is not considered suitable for young puppies or some senior dogs.
-If your dog has joint or mobility problems, it isn’t suitable for them, either.
+Not suitable for all dogs – While dogs of any size and breed can participate, it is not considered suitable for young puppies or senior dogs.
+If your dog has joint or mobility problems, it isn’t suitable for them.

-Dogs can become distracted – Once your dog starts to get tired, it may begin to lose attention, and this is when dogs are more likely to become distracted.
-Distractions in canicross can see you being pulled into areas you don’t want to be, so you need to ensure that your dog’s recall and command responses are excellent.
+Dogs can become distracted – Once your dog starts to get tired, they may begin to lose focus, which is when dogs are more likely to become distracted.
+Distractions can lead your dog to pull you into areas you don’t want to be, so you need to ensure that your dog’s recall and command responses are excellent.

-There is some risk of injuries – Although canicross is generally quite safe once you and your dog have been trained, there is some risk of injuries.
+There is some risk of injuries – Although canicross is relatively safe once you and your dog have been trained, there is some risk of injuries.
 Your dog could run on something sharp or trip over obstacles.
-You face the same perils and are especially at risk of tripping over.
+You face the same perils and are especially at risk of tripping.

 German Shepard and girl Musher canicross